Presentation icon

 Take advantage of our engaging and thought-provoking conversations about health and wellness.
 Participants will be encouraged to discuss their thoughts on these various topics and in turn, have the tools to make healthier choices.

-If you would like to have someone facilitate a presentation at your location (residence hall, fraternity/sorority house, athletic team, class, RSO, etc.) please fill out the form located below.
-Keep in mind that most of our presentations are 45 minutes to an hour long.
-For planning purposes, all presentations must be requested 2 weeks in advance from the anticipated presentation date.
+Keep in mind, most of our presentations are a minimum of 45 minutes long.
+For planning purposes, all presentations must be requested 2 weeks (14 business days) in advance of the anticipated presentation date.
 After completing your request, a CHAW staff will contact you within 4 business days.

 Presentation Request Form